yuanz03/tp/docs/DeveloperGuide.md

 ### 5. Enhanced Prefix Validation and Error Messages

-**Current Limitation**: Incorrect or misplaced prefixes may be parsed as part of the value for the preceding valid prefix, resulting in misleading error messages (e.g., `assigninjury pl/John Doe i/ACL tm/U16` shows an invalid injury error instead of invalid prefix error).
+**Current Limitation**: Incorrect or misplaced prefixes may be parsed as part of the value for the preceding valid prefix, resulting in misleading error messages (e.g., `assigninjury pl/John Doe i/ACL tm/U16` shows an invalid injury error instead of invalid prefix error as `tm/` is an invalid prefix for `assigninjury`, thus it treats `INJURY` as `ACL tm/U16`).

 **Planned Enhancement**: Implement stricter command parsing that:
 - Detects invalid prefixes for each command